 “In this world” the Benjamin Franklin quote goes, “nothing can be said to be certain, except death and taxes.”
 Mr. Franklin lived over 200 years ago, well before the days of online scammers or even the internet.
-If he were alive today, he would likely add ‘online scammers’ to the list!
+If he were alive today, he would likely add ‘scammed online’ to the list!

 Facts are: If you are alive today and have a computer, use dating sites, Craigslist, or any social media platforms, the chances are high (almost 100%) that you’ve had many fake friend requests or messages, even if you didn’t realize it at the time.
 Nowadays, scams are even texted to cell phones.

-The risk of being scammed online are both financial and emotional.
+The risks of being scammed online are both financial and emotional.
 We all feel empathy for an elderly person tricked out of cash, by a scammer who took them for a financial ride.
-We also feel empathy for a hopeful dater who is tricked by a Catfish who isn’t whom they claim to be.
+We also feel empathy for a hopeful dater who is tricked by a Catfish who isn’t who they claim to be.

 When the person tricked is ourselves, the ramifications feel even worse.
 We might experience anger, guilt, shame, sadness, frustration, and many other emotions.
-As with most things, education and awareness is key.
+As with most things, education and awareness are key.
 Scammers thrive off the ignorance and trust of others.
-This isn’t to say that we ought not be trusting, but that simple boundaries and awareness will prevent us from the dark side of the internet.
+This isn’t to say that we ought not to be trusted, but that simple boundaries and awareness will prevent us from the dark side of the internet.